 If you are an international or self-pay patient, we understand that getting full, comparable information regarding treatment components and pricing is important to you.
 Our Gamma Knife coordinator will be glad to speak with you personally about how to compare costs accurately so you can find the location best suited to your treatment.
 Make sure to ask us about:

 - Bundled Price - We offer "bundled" pricing for self-pay patients.
 Since insurance companies are not involved, we are able to simplify our billing.

 - What is Included - The bundled cost will include the hospital and physician components; the MRI (or CT) scan and its interpretation; and your local lodging and shuttle transportation through our Hospitality Service described below.

 Lodging, Food & Transportation

-Hospitality Service - You will generally arrive the day before your procedure to complete a medical history and physical examination, meet your physician and complete any other preliminary work.
-The Medical Center offers lodging and transportation services in cooperation with the Fairview Inn for our out-of-town patients and their family.
-This enables out patients to stay in town at a reasonable cost and avoid lengthy and tiring trips.
-More information is available online on our hospitality service page.
+- Hospitality Service - You will generally arrive the day before your procedure to complete a medical history and physical examination, meet your physician and complete any other preliminary work.
+The Medical Center offers lodging with the Baymont Inn & Suites for our out-of-town patients and their family.
+This enables our patients to stay in town at a reasonable cost and avoid lengthy and tiring trips.
+More information is available on our hospitality service page.